MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

 The first priority for any component would be that component itself.
 This logic is inbuilt.
 The above table is setting priorities for other components.

-## Sources of Settlement
+## Sources of settlement

-1. Sales Liability :
+1. Sales liability :

 The net liability from below sources are shown in Payment Liability:
 - Detailed GST Ledger entry: Liability from below transactions having 'Liabile to Pay' selected as true in Detail GST Ledger entry will be shown in liability for current period